Manasa-Kothapeta/Covid-19-Analysis-/README.md

 # Evaluation and Validation:
 Assesses model performance through rigorous evaluation metrics and validation techniques to ensure the reliability and accuracy of predictions.
 # Visualization and Reporting:
-Presents analysis results, insights, and predictions through interactive visualizations, dashboards, and reports for easy interpretation and dissemination.
+Presents analysis results, insights, and predictions through interactive visualizations, dashboards, and reports for easy interpretation and dissemination using PowerBI.